 - You lose interest in things you enjoy.
 Are you laughing at your favorite romantic comedy?
 Are you interested in being affectionate with your partner?
 What about your favorite foods?
 Are you enjoying them?
 Are you eating at all?
 If you said no, talk to your doctor about these changes in mood and habits.

 - You have trouble making decisions.
 Maybe you’re too tired to think straight.
 Maybe you just don’t care.
-If you can’t decide whether or not to get out of bed, take a shower, change your baby’s diaper, or take her for a walk, these may be early signs of postpartum depression.
+If you can’t decide whether or not to get out of bed, take a shower, change your baby’s diaper, or take them for a walk, these may be early signs of postpartum depression.

 - You worry you won’t be a good mom.
 Who hasn’t worried about this?
 It’s common among moms whose babies are sick or premature, or were born with special needs.
 But if this is not your situation, then having constant doubts about yourself as a mother could mean something else.